null

 0º (horizon) to 45º

 In this range, the color is coded in green.
 The range is characterized by less intense light.
 Here, the diamond corresponds to low-angle light that bounces off mirrors, walls, and other objects.
-If a diamond has superior cut quality, it will reflect less green light.
+A diamond with superior cut quality will reflect less green light.
 However, there are exceptions to this rule.
 For example, while viewing the outer edge of a round brilliant, a denser concentration of green light reflection will be noticed.

 45º to 75º

 The 45º to 75º range is known to reflect the most intense light.
 The color here is usually coded in red.
-Diamonds that fall within this angular range correspond well to a direct source of bright light.
-The range features diamonds with high cut quality.
+Diamonds within this angular range correspond well to a direct bright light source.
+The range features diamonds with high-cut quality.

 75º to 90º